rizfahma/rizdotkim/src/content/blog/how-much-coffee/index.md

 ## How much coffee again is too much?

 Well, according to FDA, it is roughly 4 cups daily that's enough (400 gr of caffeine).
-But as a mentioned earlier, I even drank at least 4 cups sometimes.
+But as I mentioned earlier, I even drank at least 4 cups sometimes.

 Does it have any effect based on what I feel?
 In terms of healthy issue, uhm I don't think so (yet).
 Not in a terribly bad way.

-> Yes I feel the "heartbeat" too, sometimes it upsets my stomach too, but surprisingly not as much I worried about.
+> Yes I feel the "heartbeat" too, sometimes it upsets my stomach too, but surprisingly not as much as I worried about.

 That's why, when I had some overtime at the office that made me stay until late night, I drank at least 3 cups of coffee.
 Beside to prevent sleepy feeling, often times is that I felt bored and needed some activity other than chitchatting and staring at the monitor.